suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 }
 ~~~

+Open Issue: We need to sort out of we can remove most the things from
+SECURE_OBJECT_AAD because they are already bound to the keys.

 * Track Namespace is serialized as in section 2.4.1 of MoQT.

 Serialized Immutable Properties MUST include the `Secure Object Key ID`